Zekun-Cai/Koodos/README.md

 This repository contains the official code and datasets for the paper, "Continuous Temporal Domain Generalization", accepted by NeurIPS 2024.

-This study proposes a method capable of generating applicable neural networks at any given moment, based on observing domain data at random time points within a concept drift environment.
+The study proposes a method capable of generating applicable neural networks at any given moment, based on observing domain data at random time points within a concept drift environment.

 Paper can be found here: [![Arxiv link](https://img.shields.io/static/v1?label=arXiv&message=CTDG&color=red&logo=arxiv)](https://arxiv.org/abs/2405.16075)